A Coding Theorem for Bipartite Unitaries in Distributed Quantum Computation: Single-shot Two-Round Protocols

-We call ${\mathcal E}_{M}$ as an $M$-{\it induced map}. $p_M$ describes the probability of obtaining a certain measurement result corresponding to $M$, and depends on the input state $\tau$ in general.
+We call ${\mathcal E}_{M}$ as an $M$-{\it induced map}. $M$ is supposed to be an element of $\mathbb M$, in which case $p_M$ describes the probability of obtaining a certain measurement outcome corresponding to $M$.
+Note that $p_M$ depends on the input state $\tau$ in general.
 Consequently, the $M$-induced map is not necessarily a linear map.
 The linearity of ${\mathcal E}_{M}$ is equivalent to the independence of $p_M$ from $\tau$, which indicates that the measurement is {\it oblivious} to the input, in the sense that it does not extract any information about the input state.
 This obliviousness condition plays an important role in proofs of most of the lemmas in this section (as well as in \cite{soeda11}).
 Thus we introduce an equivalent definition of approximate obliviousness as follows.